liuyehcf/BlogSource/_posts/Java-类加载原理.md

     ClassLoader::perf_app_classfile_bytes_read()->inc(len);
   }

-  // Since exceptions can be thrown, class initialization can take place
+  //Since exceptions can be thrown, class initialization can take place
-  // if name is NULL no check for class name in .class stream has to be made.
+  //if name is NULL no check for class name in .class stream has to be made.
   TempNewSymbol class_name = NULL;
   if (name != NULL) {
     const int str_len = (int)strlen(name);
     if (str_len > Symbol::max_length()) {
-      // It's impossible to create this class;  the name cannot fit
+      //It's impossible to create this class;  the name cannot fit
-      // into the constant pool.
+      //into the constant pool.
       THROW_MSG_0(vmSymbols::java_lang_NoClassDefFoundError(), name);
     }
     class_name = SymbolTable::new_symbol(name, str_len, CHECK_NULL);